DLR-RM/stable-baselines3/docs/misc/projects.rst

 An open-source Gym-compatible environment specifically tailored for developing RL algorithms for autonomous driving.
 DriverGym provides access to more than 1000 hours of expert logged data and also supports reactive and data-driven agent behavior.
 The performance of an RL policy can be easily validated using an extensive and flexible closed-loop evaluation protocol.
 We also provide behavior cloning baselines using supervised learning and RL, trained in DriverGym.

-| Authors: Parth Kothari, Christian Perone, Peter Ondruska
+| Authors: Parth Kothari, Christian Perone, Luca Bergamini, Alexandre Alahi, Peter Ondruska
 | Github: https://github.com/lyft/l5kit
 | Paper: https://arxiv.org/abs/2111.06889